society-for-the-blind/lynx/README.md

 6. Cull dependencies

-   There are a lot of packages that may not even be needed so audit `requirements.txt`.
+   There are a lot of packages that may not even be needed, so audit `requirements.txt`.

 ## Reproducible build steps after upgrading Django to 4.1